 Moreover, the included tool allows you to customise the joystick stiffness, enhancing the precision of your turns and ensuring seamless navigation around every apex.

-Overall, the Xbox Elite Series 2 controller is a formidable gaming accessory, particularly well-suited for PC gaming, which is why it has earned a spot on our list of the best controllers for Gran Turismo 7 and Forza Horizon 5.
+Overall, the Xbox Elite Series 2 controller is a formidable gaming accessory, particularly well-suited for PC gaming, which is why it has earned a spot on our list of the best controllers for Gran Turismo 7 as well.

 However, it's worth keeping an eye out for the rumored arrival of the Xbox Elite Series 3 in the future, as it appears to be an impressive piece of equipment for both gaming and racing enthusiasts.